Azadirachta indica: Weed status

 Neem is considered a weed in many areas, including some parts of the Middle East, most of Sub-Saharan Africa including West Africa and Indian Ocean states, and some parts of Australia.
 Its weed potential has not been fully assessed.

 In April 2015, A. indica was declared a class B and C weed in the Northern Territory, Australia, meaning its growth and spread must be controlled and plants or propagules are not allowed to be brought into the territory.
 It is illegal to buy, sell, or transport the plants or seeds.
 Its declaration as a weed came in response to its invasion of waterways in the "Top End" of the territory.

 After being introduced into Australia, possibly in the 1940s, A. indica was originally planted in the Northern Territory to provide shade for cattle.
 Trial plantations were established between the 1960s and 1980s in Darwin, Queensland, and Western Australia, but the Australian neem industry did not prove viable.
 The tree has now spread into the savanna, particularly around waterways, and naturalised populations exist in several areas.

 Phytochemicals

 Neem fruit, seeds, leaves, stems, and bark contain diverse phytochemicals, some of which were first discovered in azadirachta seed extracts, such as azadirachtin established in the 1960s as an insect antifeedant, growth disruptor, and insecticide.
 The yield of azadirachtin from crushing 2 kg of seeds is about 5 g.

-In addition to azadirachtin and related limonoids, the seed oil contains glycerides, diverse polyphenols, nimbolide, triterpenes, and beta-sitosterol.
+In addition to the triterpenoid azadirachtin and related limonoids, the seed oil contains glycerides, diverse polyphenols, nimbolide, triterpenes, and beta-sitosterol.
 The yellow, bitter oil has a garlic-like odor and contains about 2% of limonoid compounds.
 The leaves contain quercetin, catechins, carotenes, and vitamin C.